adegard/SMS-Marketing/README.md

 1. create an account on https://www.skebby.it/
 2. associate your phone number ("tel") in skebby platform Download the two PHP files
-3. Update Skebby credentials (username and password, used for login)
+3. Update Skebby credentials (username and password, used for login) in sendsmsapi.php in rows 37, 38
-4. Create your "secret API" code
+4. Create your "secret API" code  in sendsmsapi.php in rows 8
 5. Upload on your server.

 # How to use it